In this exhaustive guide, I will break down all BMW X5 generations, highlighting BMW X5’s best years to buy and the worst BMW X5 years to avoid.

 2013 BMW X5 is the only model to hit 80 points in J.D. power in the second-generation X5 lineage.

 Kelley Blue Book rated this generation at 4.1 which is the lowest amongst all.
-Ratings from other platforms like Edmunds, Cars.com, and VehicleHistory were also negative.
+Ratings from other platforms like Edmunds, Cars.com, and VehicleHistory were also adverse.

 The Neutral Years: 2012

-2012 marked a year of transition for the BMW X5.
+2012 marked a year of change for the BMW X5.

 Powertrain options remained similar to previous years but with enhanced fuel efficiency and some tweaks for better performance.